samzzi/dotfiles/README.md

 # My personal dotfiles

-Based on Freek Murze's dotfiles.
-Check out his [blog post](https://freek.dev/uses) for more information.
+Based and inspired on Freek Murze's and Dries Vints their dotfiles.
+Check out Freek's [blog post](https://freek.dev/uses) or Dries his [repo](https://github.com/driesvints/dotfiles/) for more information.

 # Tools used